Toulouse Sausage

 History

 The Toulouse sausage tradition stretches back centuries in Gascony.
 Recipes vary among butchers, but the core ingredients remain consistent.
 It gained prominence as a key component of cassoulet, a regional bean stew.
 Today, Toulouse sausage remains a staple of French cuisine, enjoyed grilled, pan-fried, or simmered in stews.
-The Brotherhood of the Toulouse Sausage was founded in 1970 to safeguard the sausage's heritage.
+No single regulatory body governs the recipe, and each butcher's version remains their own.

 Ingredients